TanStack/query/docs/src/pages/plugins/persistQueryClient.md

 As you use your application:

-- When your query/mutation cache is updated, it will be dehydrated and stored by the persistor you provided. **By default**, this action is throttled to happen at most every 1 second to save on potentially expensive writes to a persistor, but can be customized as you see fit.
+- When your query/mutation cache is updated, it will be dehydrated and stored by the persister you provided. **By default**, this action is throttled to happen at most every 1 second to save on potentially expensive writes to a persister, but can be customized as you see fit.

 When you reload/bootstrap your app:

-- Attempts to load a previously persisted dehydrated query/mutation cache from the persistor
+- Attempts to load a previously persisted dehydrated query/mutation cache from the persister
 - If a cache is found that is older than the `maxAge` (which by default is 24 hours), it will be discarded.
 This can be customized as you see fit.

 ## Cache Busting